Geography of Ladakh: Political geography

 Historic Ladakh consists of a number of distinct areas (mainly under Indian rule), including the fairly populous main Indus valley, the more remote Zanskar (in the south) and Nubra valleys (to the north over Khardung La in the Ladakh mountain range, a high motorable pass at 5359 m), the almost deserted Aksai Chin (under Chinese rule) and the predominantly Shi'ite Muslim Kargil and Suru valley areas in the west (Kargil being the second most important town in Ladakh).
-Historically populated by the Ladakhi people, continued immigration and preferential treatment to Kashmiris by the J&K government have led to demographic changes in the Ladakh region.
+Historically populated by the Ladakhi people, continued immigration and preferential treatment to Kashmiris by the Jammu and Kashmir government have led to demographic changes in the Ladakh region.

 The Baltistan and Skardu area, under Pakistani rule and entirely Muslim, used to be included in what is geographically referred to as Ladakh.
 Before partition, Baltistan was one of the districts of Ladakh.
-Skardo was the winter capital of Ladakh while Leh was the summer capital.
+Skardu was the winter capital of Ladakh while Leh was the summer capital.
 People of Baltistan and Ladakh speak very similar languages closely related to Tibetan.